-- Children and young people need to experience high-quality total immersion as part of Gaelic Medium Education until they have a secure foundation in the language and a level of fluency that will enable them to build on the progress made in Gaelic. - Teachers' monitoring and tracking of progress and achievement needs to ensure that children have received sufficient total immersion.
+- Children and young people need to experience high-quality total immersion as part of Gaelic Medium Education until they have a secure foundation in the language and a level of fluency that will enable them to build on the progress made in Gaelic. - Teachers' monitoring and tracking of progress and achievement needs to ensure that children have received sufficient total immersion and are ready to move to the immersion phase.